We are committed to the safety and well-being of our customers and society, and to helping them use our products and services safely and responsibly.

 Collaboration with Stakeholders

 AT&T works with a number of organizations that promote digital safety and the responsible use of technology.
 We are also committed to collaborating with local, state and federal law enforcement in their efforts to protect children online and from sexual exploitation and victimization.
 Through these alliances, AT&T supports programs that raise the profiles of digital safety issues and provide resources and tools to consumers who seek more information.
 We also participate in and host panels and educational events that help consumers of all ages learn how to safely and efficiently manage technology.

 Examples of our partnerships include:

-- National Center for Missing and Exploited Children: AT&T notifies the National Center for Missing and Exploited Children and law enforcement about any information concerning child pornography of which we become aware through the provision of our services.
-We’re committed to working cooperatively with local, state and federal officials in their efforts to protect children from sexual exploitation and victimization.
+- National Center for Missing and Exploited Children: AT&T notifies the National Center for Missing and Exploited Children and law enforcement about information concerning child sexual abuse material of which we become aware through the provision of our services.

-- Family Online Safety Institute: Family Online Safety Institute (FOSI) is an international non-profit working to make the online world safer for kids and their families.
-With FOSI, we join leaders in industry, government and the non-profit sectors to collaborate and develop new solutions and policies in the field of online safety.
+- Family Online Safety Institute: The Family Online Safety Institute (FOSI) is an international non-profit working to make the online world safer for kids and families.
+With FOSI, we join leaders in the private, government and non-profit sectors to collaborate and develop solutions and policies in the field of online safety.
 Through research, resources, events and special projects, FOSI promotes a culture of responsibility online and encourages a sense of digital citizenship for all.